Skip to main content

 An Introduction to Vue 3 and Typescript: Component properties and events

 Declaring a local state with references is a good start.
 Still, in all but the most simple cases, you will want your components to be able to interact with one another.
 That's where properties and events come into play.
-In case you're after the code, check out this repos' branch
+In case you're after the code, check

 An Introduction to Vue 3 and Typescript: Refs and reactivity by Tobias Quante